turboapps/docs/hub/creating_a_profile/profile.md

 The [Hub](/hub) is the distribution component of Turbo.
 Using the Hub you can store and share images that you have created.
-All Turbo accounts allow for the creation of unlimited public repositories and can be [upgraded](/pricing) to create private repositories on the Hub.
+All Turbo accounts allow for the creation of unlimited private repositories.

 ## Creating a Profile